 Studio.
 Students draw and model in clay from figure and costume models.
 Course includes color drawing and a self-directed unit in student's focus medium (drawing, painting, sculpture, more).
-(Prerequisite: ART103 or ART250; ART205 Ceramics-Hand Building is preferred).
+(Prerequisite: ART103 or ART250; prior completion of ART205 is preferred).